dylan-kuo/dylan-kuo.github.io/_posts/2022-05-05-data-engineering-youtube-channel.md

 He used to be a software enginner and data engineer at Netflix and he shares a lot of inisghts about the distributed data pipeline in both software engineering and data engineering's perspectives that always makes me excited to listen.

-He post a lot topics on his [linkedin](https://www.linkedin.com/in/eczachly/) around data engineering and the mental health.
+He post a lot on his [linkedin](https://www.linkedin.com/in/eczachly/) around data engineering and the mental health.
 Definitely check it out and follow him.

 ## Andreas Kretz

 {% include elements/video.html id="wlWLBJukhj0" %}

-[Andreas Kretz](https://www.linkedin.com/in/andreas-kretz/) is the [OG data engineering youtuber](https://www.youtube.com/channel/UCY8mzqqGwl5_bTpBY9qLMAA) for sure! and his video above is the one that got me intrigued in the data engineering world two yeas ago and that's the reason why I made a decision to become a data engineer.
-He's pretty good at explaining the complex data pipeline systems in simple words.
-He wrote a [data engineering cookbook](https://github.com/andkheret/Cookbook) two years ago and it's defenitely still worth taking a look.
+[Andreas Kretz](https://www.linkedin.com/in/andreas-kretz/) is the [OG data engineering youtuber](https://www.youtube.com/channel/UCY8mzqqGwl5_bTpBY9qLMAA) for sure!
+The video above is the one that got me intrigued in the data engineering world two yeas ago and that's the reason why I made a decision to become a data engineer.

+He's pretty good at explaining the complex data pipeline in simple words.
+His [data engineering cookbook](https://github.com/andkheret/Cookbook) was written two years ago and it's defenitely still worth taking a look.
+He is a full-time data engineering coach and provides many [learning resources](https://learndataengineering.com/) if you buy the membership.